welchbj/tt/docs/development.rst

 Development
 ===========

-If you'd like to help out with tt, we'd love to have you.
-Below are some helpful tips to development.
-Feel free to :doc:`reach out </author>` with any questions about development or getting involved.
+If you'd like to help out with the development of tt, we'd love to have you.
+Below are some helpful tips for working on this library.
+Feel free to :doc:`reach out </author>` with any questions about getting involved in this project.

 Managing with ``ttasks.py``